dividedbyzeroco/warp-server/readme.md

 # Functions

-Ideally, you can perform a multitude of tasks using model classes.
+Ideally, you can perform a multitude of tasks using classes.
 However, for special operations that you need to perform inside the server, you can use `Functions`.

 A `Function` is a piece of code that can be executed via a named endpoint.
 It receives input `keys` that it processes in order to produce a result.